logoHome

 Hajj is a significant pillar of Islam and the annual pilgrimage to the holy city of Mecca.
 It’s an obligatory Ibadah (worship) for Muslims who can afford It.
 Every year millions of Muslims around the world embark on this spiritual journey to seek Allah’s mercy.
 The reward of accepted Hajj is nothing but Jannah that is why every Muslim cherishes it at least once in life.

 But do you know how did the rituals of Hajj come from that we observe today?
 The history of Hajj dates back centuries to the time of Prophet Ibrahim (AS).
-Afterward, the practices and traditions of Hajj were re-established by Allah’s Messenger Muhammad ﷺ.
+Afterwards, the practices and traditions of Hajj were re-established by Allah’s Messenger Muhammad ﷺ.
 The origin of the Hajj reminds us of the sacrifice of Ibrahim (AS) and his family.
 This article will walk you through the historical background of Hajj, and its evolution.

 What is Hajj?